akleineb/gphoto-to-immich/README.md

 A simple Python script that migrates your Google Photos Takeout data to Immich.
 The tool is vibe coded and designed to efficiently process large amounts of images and videos.

+> ⚠️ **DISCLAIMER**: This tool is provided as-is without any warranty.
+Use at your own risk.
+Always backup your data before running the migration.
+The authors are not responsible for any data loss or damage.

 ## What the tool does

 The script goes through your Google Photos Takeout data (unpacked) and: